jamesdelaneyie/unbias/README.md

 ## To Do

+Network and setup objects and player classes across client/server

-Move all UI to Pixi
+Move all UI to pixi
-Load world for players before giving username

 Add lag compensation firing

+check on mobile for framerate issue

+see if render / p2 world step on client can be seperated

+login to vultr

+see if the patch to nengi can be removed

+create setup world in instance

+expand worldConfig
-check on mobile for framerate issue see if render / p2 world step on client can be seperated restart server after an amount of time login to vultr see if pixi tagged text can be removed see if the patch to nengi can be removed shared playerEntity and Object entity create setup world in instance add basic room try using gravity review schemas expand worldConfig review connection manager for improvements think of tests that could be created put on a server try with ngrok figure out how to test reconcile entities smooth moving on server for entities write up about it
+review connection manager for improvements think of tests that could be created put on a server try with ngrok smooth moving on server for entities

 ## Architecture